 Common Camas Bulbs (Camassia quamash)

 Common camas is arguably the most important historic native food plant in the Northwest, and we’ve sold the seed of this beautiful blue wildflower for years.
-Now, for the first time, we’re thrilled to offer live bulbs that are ready to bloom.
+Now, for the first time, we’re able to offer live bulbs that are ready to bloom.
 These can be planted directly into newly seeded or mature wildflower meadows, or even planted directly into lawns!

-Native across the Pacific Northwest and Northern California, the stunning blue flowers of camas historically lit up prairies, marshes, and oak savannahs in the spring.
+Native across the Pacific Northwest and Northern California, the stunning violet-blue flowers of camas historically lit up prairies, marshes, and oak savannahs in the spring.
 When grown from seed, camas can take several years to grow into a large enough plant for flowers to appear.
 Bulbs jumpstart that process and can be combined with seed to create large areas that eventually become more and more filled with this spectacular species.